Table of Contents

 - 2 Complimentary Global Airport Lounge Access visits per year with Priority Pass Membership

-- Promotion: 1 chance to win 2 SIA suites class tickets for every S$500 spend (5x for travel bookings)
+- Promotion: 10,000 miles welcome gift for Amex card if you spend S$2,000 per month for the first 3 consecutive months; 1 chance to win 2 SIA suites class tickets for every S$500 spend (5x for travel bookings)

 - Read Our Full Review